 Wednesday, July 15, 2009

-Going back
+Going back and love notes

-back to Arizona for the first time (for me)
+in Arizona for the first time (for me)

 since the accident almost a short year ago.

-Our mission in going was to talk to doctor Lettieri,
+Our mission in going was to talk to Doctor Lettieri,

 (Dr. L. aka: the master plastic surgeon)

-about medical my body and fixing some painful scaring and possible neck reconstruction.
+about medical stuff for my body and fixing some painful

-It went well, but honestly, I was more overwhelmed than anything
+It went well, but honestly, I was more overwhelmed than anything,

 and I left the hospital sad and defeated.

-So we went to get a treat and my friend Jamiee suggested we try Sprinkles cupcakes.
+So we went to get a treat, and my friend Jamiee suggested we try Sprinkles cupcakes.

-When we got there we were greeted with boxes of cupcakes in every flavor.
+When we got there, we were greeted with boxes of cupcakes in every flavor.

-They were so good!
-I even managed to save a few to take home to the Nies
+(I even managed to save a few to take home to the Nies

-(Gigs) went to town on them.
+(Gigs) went to town on them).

-Driving through Mesa was heart-breaking.
+Driving through Mesa was heartbreaking.

 Seeing the old sites made my stomach sick.

-We drove past the market where I spent hours and hours buying delicious produce
+We drove past the market, where I spent hours and hours buying delicious produce

 for meals for my family.

-sparkling lemonade (in the coolest looking bottles) for our parties in the backyard.
+sparkling lemonade (in the coolest-looking bottles) for our parties in the backyard.

 kids run around because it was blazing hot to play outside.

-And then I saw the Main Street sign which looked me straight in the eyes
+And then I saw the Main Street sign, which looked me straight in the eyes

 as if to coax me home to my house on Lazona.